rxv292/VaultHunters-Files/README.md

 step 5: Search for "%appdata%" on your computer and create a new folder, you can call it whatever you want

-step 6: Place the .minecraft folder in your new folder
+step 6: Place the .minecraft from the .zip file folder in your new folder

 step 7: Open your Minecraft launcher and go to Java Edition